The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 The economic intuition for equation (\ref{eq:indprofitrate}) is the following.
-Profits originate from two sources: monopoly and monopsony power.
-The second term in this equation, $\text{RS}_i^{\text{adj}}/\mu_i$, captures how market power in output markets translates into profits.
-If a producer exerts market power in its output market that translates into profits if the markup does not equal returns to scale; that is, if $\mu_i \neq \text{RS}_i^{\text{adj}}$.
-If the markup were to equal returns to scale and there were no markdowns, a producer would simply exert his market power to cover fixed costs.
-The third term in equation (\ref{eq:indprofitrate}), $\mathcal M_i/\mu_i$, reflects market power in input markets.
-When a producer has market power in input market $j$, the rental rate of $j$ is below its marginal revenue product---that is, the markdown $\nu_j\in(0,1)$---and monopsony power translates into profits if monopsonistic rents are not used to cover fixed costs.\footnote{Notice that the term $\mathcal M$ features a fixed-cost adjustment, $TC/(TC - FC)$, and input elasticities for each input $j$.
-For simplicity, consider the case in which there are no fixed costs and focus on a particular input $j$.
+Profits originate from two sources: monopoly and monopsony.
+The term $\text{SE}^{\text{adj}}/\mu$ captures how monopoly power translates into profits.
+A producer that exerts monopoly power makes profits when it charges a markup above the scale elasticity adjusted for fixed costs; that is, if $\mu > \text{SE}^{\text{adj}}$.
+If the markup were to equal the scale elasticity adjusted for fixed costs and there were no markdowns, a producer would use his market power to cover fixed costs and compensate for scale economies.
+The term $\mathcal M/\mu$, captures how monopsony power in factor markets translates into profits.
+When a producer has market power in a factor market, the rental rate of that factor is below its marginal revenue product so that the producer earns monopsony rents from using that factor.
+Monopsony power translates into profits if monopsonistic rents exceed fixed costs.\footnote{Notice that the term $\mathcal M$ features a fixed-cost adjustment, $TC/(TC - FC)$, and input elasticities for each factor $j$.
+For simplicity, consider the case in which there are no fixed costs and focus on a particular factor $j$.
 If there is no monopoly power and $\nu_j$ is lower than unity, monopsony power translates into profits if $\theta_{j}(1-\nu_{j})\neq1$.
 With fixed costs, market power in input $j$ translates into profits if $\frac{TC}{TC-FC}\theta_{j}(1-\nu_{j})\neq1$.}